K. Nageshwar: Career

 He received the Junior Research Fellowship in Journalism in 1986.
 He won the UGC Career Award in 1994.
 He has been the visiting professor at Birla Institute of Technology and Sciences, BITS Pilani, Hyderabad; National Academy of Administration, Mussoorie, National Police Academy, DR MCR Institute of Human Resource Development, NALSAR, SRM University and many Journalism Schools.

 He is the former editor of The Hans India, English Daily.
 He was earlier the Editor-in-Chief of Telugu news channel HMTV.
-He was the founder chairman on 10TV.
+He was the founder chairman of 10TV.
 He is the author of the books Interpreting Contemporary India; How to win at life.